finbourne/lusid-sdk-java/sdk/docs/ScriptedTranslationApi.md

     ScriptedTranslationApi apiInstance = new ScriptedTranslationApi(defaultClient);
     OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the script identifiers.
 Defaults to latest.
     Integer limit = 56; // Integer | When paginating, limit the results to this number.
 Defaults to 100 if not specified.
     String filter = "filter_example"; // String | Expression to filter the results.
 For example, Id.Version.Major eq 1 to list IDs with major version 1   or Id.Scope eq 'my-scripts' to list result only for a particular scope.
     String page = "page_example"; // String | The pagination token to use to continue listing translation script IDs; this   value is returned from the previous call.
 If a pagination token is provided, the filter field   must not have changed since the original request. try {
-      PagedResourceListOfTranslationScriptId result = apiInstance.listTranslationScriptIds(asAt, limit, filter, page);
+      PagedResourceListOfTranslationScriptId result = apiInstance.listTranslationScriptIds()
+            .asAt(asAt)
+            .limit(limit)
+            .filter(filter)
+            .page(page)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling ScriptedTranslationApi#listTranslationScriptIds");